Second-order prestress stability and third-order rigidity of polyhedral surfaces: -th order derivative of the closure constraint

 \section{$n$-th order derivative of the closure constraint}

-In this section, we show that the $n$-th order derivative of the closure constraint $\boldsymbol{f}$ can be calculated explicitly from the coordinates of vertices in \textbf{one (global) coordinate system}, rather than local coordinate systems in the derivation of \eqref{eq: closure 1} and \eqref{eq: closure 2}.
-Here $\dif^i \boldsymbol{f} / \dif \boldsymbol{\rho}^i ~(i \in \mathbb{Z}_+)$ is an order $i+1$ tensor, which is assembled by 3 components of every vertex and 6 components of every cycle.
+In this section, we show that the $n$-th order derivative of the closure constraint $\boldsymbol{f}$ can be calculated explicitly from the coordinates of vertices in \textbf{one (global) coordinate system}, rather than from coordinate systems attached to every panel in the derivation of \eqref{eq: closure 1} and \eqref{eq: closure 2}.